elhub/devxp-linux/README.md

     $ phabricator install

+Link the arc config to the default location for Linux.

+     $ ln -s /mnt/c/ProgramData/Phabricator/arcanist/config /etc/arcconfig

-Once it is done, you can verYou can verify that everything is set up correctly by running the checkstyle and detekt scripts from the command line.
+You can verify that everything is set up correctly by running the checkstyle and detekt scripts from the command line in both Ubuntu and Windows cmd.

-### Prerequisites
+### Troubleshooting

-**Git** is required to retrieve the EL-module and to run some of the scripts.

-**Arcanist** is required to use the extensions.
-See the [Installing Arcanist](http://confluence.elhub.org/display/ELTOR/Installing+Arcanist) guide.
+Arcanist requires php.curl; ensure the following is set in your php.ini:

+    extension=php_curl.dll

+Do not clone from Windows.
+Doing so will likely give you issues with git autocrlf option.
+If you find uch issues, consider deleting the directory and setting:

+    $ git config --global core.autocrlf false

+Before cloning the repository.
+Once arcanist has been installed, you can re-enable core.autocrlf.

 ### Structure